theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

 > Basic Commands - Navigating to your directory
 > ----------------------------------------------

-On the Wolfpack HPC, you will have three locations:
+On the NCI GADI HPC, you will have three locations:

-1. Home directory - which is the location where you are when you login
+1. Home directory - which is the location where you are when you login.
     - Small space, keep scripts or other small files here.

 2. Scratch - where to keep large files
-    - Your scratch is `/share/ScratchGeneral/[your_userid]/`
+    - Your scratch is `/scratch/[proj_id]/[your_userid]//`
-    - Large space, regularly cleaned of old files
+    - Large space, regularly cleaned of old files (files that are not accessed for more than 100 days will be moved to the quarantine area), and 14 days later they will be deleted.
+    - Suitable for data that is actively used by any applications.

-3. Cluster share - where large communal files are kept such as genome reference files.
+3. Gdata share - where large communal files are kept for project datasets.

+4. MDSS (Mass Data Storage System)- where to store backups.
+   - For archiving data files.
+   - There is no direct filesystem access.

 The command to change locations in our file system is `cd`, followed by a directory name to change our working directory. `cd` stands for “change directory”.